nats-io/java-nats-examples/core-reply-request-patterns/README.md

 ![NATS](../images/large-logo.png)

-# Multiple Replies for 1 Request
+# Core Reply Request Patterns

-Using core nats, have multiple subscribers reply to a request.
+Using core nats, there are multiple ways to do reply request.

-The built-in [reply] request only passes the first response to the requestor.
-This will help you build a requestor that can get multiple responses.

 ## License